Harry Ockerman

-Harry N. Ockerman (December 20, 1902 – September 30, 1979) was American football, basketball, and baseball player and coach.
+Harry N. Ockerman (December 20, 1902 – September 30, 1979) was an American football, basketball, and baseball player and coach.
 He served as the head football coach at Bowling Green State University from 1935 to 1940 and at Michigan State Normal College—now known as Eastern Michigan University—from 1949 to 1951, compiling a career college football record of 27–38–9.
 Ockerman was also the head basketball coach at Michigan State Normal from 1932 to 1935, tallying a mark of 34–16, and the head baseball coach at the school in 1929 and from 1932 to 1934, amassing a record of 18–12.

 Head coach

 Michigan State Normal football

 In 1951, Ockerman's second, and final, year coaching the MSNC Hurons, the press reported rumors that the football players had been "doped" with novocain to allow them to play through injuries.
 Joseph McCulloch, in his fourth decade as MSNC's athletic director, denied the allegation, telling reporters, "We want to know who started these rumors."